WNS (NYSE:WNS) Issues FY 2022 Earnings Guidance

-WNS (NYSE:WNS) updated its FY 2022 earnings guidance on Monday.
+WNS (NYSE:WNS) issued an update on its FY 2022 earnings guidance on Monday morning.
 The company provided EPS guidance of $3.300-$3.380 for the period, compared to the Thomson Reuters consensus EPS estimate of $3.320.
 The company issued revenue guidance of $1.01 billion-$1.02 billion, compared to the consensus revenue estimate of $1.01 billion.

-Several brokerages recently weighed in on WNS.
-Needham & Company LLC lifted their price target on WNS from $100.00 to $110.00 and gave the company a buy rating in a research note on Friday, January 21st.
-William Blair reiterated an outperform rating on shares of WNS in a research note on Thursday, October 28th.
-Deutsche Bank Aktiengesellschaft boosted their price objective on WNS from $85.00 to $97.00 and gave the stock a buy rating in a research note on Friday, October 29th.
-Zacks Investment Research upgraded WNS from a hold rating to a buy rating and set a $96.00 price objective for the company in a research note on Tuesday, January 25th.
-Finally, Barrington Research boosted their price objective on WNS from $95.00 to $104.00 and gave the stock an outperform rating in a research note on Monday, November 1st.
-One equities research analyst has rated the stock with a hold rating and seven have assigned a buy rating to the stock.
-Based on data from MarketBeat.com, the stock currently has a consensus rating of Buy and an average target price of $96.86.

 WNS Company Profile